 Oh my goodness, have you ever smelled really fresh ripe peaches?
 Yesterday when we were on our way home from the Farmers Market I kept my nose buried in the bag of peaches we just bought, smelling their wonderful sweet aroma.
 It was intoxicating!

-And, as for the blackberries, I don’t think I have ever seen such beautiful plump juicy ones!
+And, as for the blackberries, I don’t think I have ever seen such beautiful plump, juicy ones!
 I couldn’t resist them.
-The only problem was they were so good, I ate half of them before I could get them in the crumble.
+And, they were so good, I ate half of them before I could get them in the crumble.

 I wish you had been here last night to smell the delicious fresh Peach and Blackberry Crumble baking!
 I wouldn’t need to write anything else to entice you to make it, just the heavenly aroma wafting through the house would send you over the edge and straight to your farmer’s market to pick up fresh peaches and blackberries.

-Be on the lookout for my next post where I will share the easiest and quickest recipe you have ever seen for a yummy Microwave Blackberry Jam, that is if I can keep from eating them all first!
+If you like blackberries, you might also want to check out the easiest and quickest recipe you have ever seen for a yummy Microwave Blackberry Jam, that is if I can keep from eating them all first!
+I also have a yummy recipe for Classic Southern Blackberry Pie and one for a delicious Pork Tenderloin with Blackberry Sauce.

 Are you ready to start making this delicious Peach and Blackberry Crumble?
 If so, gather your ingredients which are fresh peaches (cling-free peaches are the easiest to slice), fresh blackberries (you could substitute blueberries too), a lemon, granulated sugar, all-purpose flour, light brown sugar, kosher salt, ground cinnamon and last but not least a stick of very cold butter.